erikatudisco/programming_formalism/testing-and-tdd/exercises/exercise2/README.md

         self.__numberOfBallsWon2 = 0
 ```

-and the code accordingly.
+and its methods accordingly.
 What happens to the tests if you do this?

+**Is this too hard?
+Do not worry, we will look at it together later**